< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 Of more direct concern to Americans is the judgement passed down by New York Justice Arthur Engoron to assess penalties for Donald Trump in his fraud case.
 It came to $355 million USD -- $450 million USD after interest charges were factored in -- and Trump can't do business in New York State for three years.

-* Today was something of a landmark: I finally bailed out of X/Twitter, it was just too much of a trashpit to put up with any more.
-I probably wasn't alone: groups that track trollbot activity say that it reached 75% of traffic on X/Twitter on Super Bowl weekend.
+* Today was something of a landmark: I finally bailed out of Xitter, it was just too much of a trashpit to put up with any more.
+I probably wasn't alone: groups that track trollbot activity say that it reached 75% of traffic on Xitter on Super Bowl weekend.
 50% is seen as very bad.
 Reminded me of seeing PCs back in the 1990s that were infected by malware and reduced to uselessness.
-I thought that I would retain my X/Twitter account, just in case, but I later decided enough was enough, and deleted it.
+I thought that I would retain my Xitter account, just in case, but I later decided enough was enough, and deleted it.
 It was a relief.
+[ED: They didn't actually delete it.
+I later forced them to suspend it, but it still took some time to go away.]

 SAT 17 FEB 24: Ukrainian officials have now announced that the city of Avdiivka, near Donetsk City, has fallen to Russian forces.
 The Russians will crow, but they paid in buckets of blood to take a wrecked city, no doubt strewn with booby-traps.
 In the meantime, the AFU fell back to a pre-prepared line of defense.
 Rinse & repeat.